Avdpro/CokeCodes/README.md

 # CokeCodes conecpt preview

 ## What is CokeCodes?
-CokeCodes is designed to be a **in-browser** Web/App development environment.
-It brings the essence of morden OS (like MacOS, Windows, Unix) to the browser.
-Developers can do all works within browser.
-Even it's in such early stage, 90% of my coding work is done in browser with CokeCodes tools now.
+CokeCodes brings the essence of modern OS (like MacOS, Windows, Linux) into browsers.
+With tool-chain in this **OS-in-Browser**, developer can do all works within the browser.
+Even it's in such early stage, most of CodeCodes' coding is in browser.

 You can review current CokeCodes at [www.cokecodes.com](https://www.cokecodes.com)